deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 ![](figures/figures_9_0.png)

-> 🔼 Figure 1 shows the diversity and controllability tradeoff in image generation, and introduces PUMA, a unified multimodal large language model that handles multi-granular visual representations.
+> 🔼 Figure 1 shows the diversity and controllability tradeoff in image generation tasks and illustrates how the proposed PUMA model addresses this tradeoff by generating multi-granular visual representations.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: a) Diversity and controllability tradeoff in image generation tasks: diverse text-to-image generation requires high diversity and fidelity, while tasks like conditional generation and manipulation require high controllability on the image. b) The introduced PUMA, a unified multimodal large language model that processes and generates multi-granular visual representations, balancing diversity and controllability across visual generation tasks.
 It excels in image understanding, diverse text-to-image generation, editing, inpainting, colorization, and conditional image generation.